facelessuser/FuzzyFileNav/README.md

 # Usage
 Fuzzy File Nav by default has access enabled via the context menu.
 You can access the root of your system by selecting `Fuzzy Nav`.
 If you would like access Fuzzy File Nav but have it start in the current direct of the open file, you can select `Fuzzy Nav Here`.
 If you would like to open the bookmark menu with your custom defined folders, you can select `Fuzzy BookMarks`.

+# Installation
+It is recommended to use [Package Control](https://sublime.wbond.net/)

 ## Suggested Accessibility Shortcuts
 You can create shorcuts to access Fuzzy File Nav Quickly, some examples are shown below.